FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - `cep_mailroom_register()` installs the `mr_route` enzyme on `CEP:sig_cell/op_add` with `before` edges targeting every ingest enzyme (`coh_ing_*`, `fl_ing`, etc.), so routing always happens ahead of layer-specific work.
 - Routed intents keep an audit trail: the mailroom leaves a link behind in the source bucket and copies the staged cell into the downstream inbox.
 The router also guarantees the shared intent header by creating `original/*`, seeding `outcome` (if missing), and ensuring `meta/parents` exists.
 - You can extend the router by adding new namespace buckets or compatibility shims (for a transition period, link legacy inbox paths into the mailroom so producers can keep using old entrypoints).
+- `void cep_mailroom_shutdown(void)` tears down the staged router state so subsequent bootstraps rebuild the lobby from scratch; invoke it during orderly shutdowns once no more intents are enqueued.

 #### 1.6.1 Mailroom extension helpers